flowroute/flowroute-sdk-v3-nodejs/README.md

 #### getPhoneNumberDetails(numberId, callback)

-The method accepts the `numberID` and `callback` as parameters which you can learn more about in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/list-phone-number-details/).
+The function accepts the `numberID` and `callback` as parameters which you can learn more about in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/list-phone-number-details/).
 In the following example, we request the details of the first phone number returned after calling the `list_account_phone_numbers` method.

 ##### Example Request
 ```node